 As you may know, I invested in a rental property a few weeks ago.
 In the first posts about my new rental property, I told you about all the crappy houses I looked at, my two heart attacks, and why I decided to buy a rental property instead of flipping like I did before.

 Now that it's been a few weeks, I can get into some of the down and dirty details of being a new landlord.

 Buying Insurance for the Rental Property

-The first thing I did after closing on the house was to go directly to my insurance agent’s office and take out insurance on the house.
-It was an easy and painless process, just fill out a few forms and write a check for home insurance ($739) and flood insurance ($982) because the house was in a flood zone.
+The first thing I did after closing on the house was to go directly to my insurance agent's office and take out insurance on the house.
+It was an easy and painless process, I just filled out a few forms and wrote a check for home insurance ($739) and flood insurance ($982) because the house was in a flood zone.

 Hiring a Property Manager

 For a variety of reasons, I knew I didn't want to manage the property myself, so I needed a property manager ASAP.